-The essential business skill that agents need today as we move through the COVID-19 health event is that of putting people and properties together.
+The essential business skill that agents need today as we move ahead is that of putting people and properties together.
 It is a matter of finding and putting transactions together, along with supporting local area information.
 We can research and optimise local knowledge for that.

 Converse and Question